Alexander-Aghili/PublicPollBackEnd/README.md

 6. **Deployment:**

    - Deploy the backend on a server or cloud service like Digital Ocean.
-   - Optionally set up a proxy layer in front of Tomcat, such as nginx, to provide SSL certficiate functionality.
+   - Optionally set up a proxy layer in front of Tomcat, such as nginx, to provide SSL certificate functionality.

 7. **Testing and Debugging:**